V-Sekai/.github/profile/README.md

     - Our own custom networking stack
     - A security-focused sandboxed scripting environment backed by WASM
     - Customisable servers with their own individual game rules
-### Who is V-Sekai

-V-Sekai is a small group of developers and VR enthusiasts who felt there was a need for a project like this.
-Many of us already love the existing offerings out there, but wanted our own self-sustainable platform which could survive on the backs of its community, rather than being tied to the life of a company and a small group of individuals with exclusive control over its direction.

 ## About V-Sekai

+V-Sekai is a small group of developers and VR enthusiasts who felt there was a need for an open-source ecosystem focused on VR.
 We believe social VR should be a truly community-driven experience.
-For this to be realised, we believe the entire software stack should be available, moddable, and tweakable from the source up.
+For this to be realised, we believe the entire software stack should be available, moddable, and tweakable from the source up, which is why a lot of our projects focus on the MIT-Licensed Godot Engine